Public Meeting Information & Registration

 When can I come?

-Our meetings take place once or twice a month on Thursday evenings, from 18:30 to about 21:00 (people can stay longer if they wish to).
+Our meetings take place once or twice a month, from 18:30 to about 21:00 (people can stay longer if they wish to).

 Coming up public meetings (our next meeting is also advertised at the top of our website):